-- 1. Guidelines for Visitation - Visitation hours Fall and Spring Semesters - Monday Friday 4:00 pm 12:00 midnight - Saturday Sunday 12:00 12:00 midnight - Visitation Hours Summer School - Sunday Saturday 4:00 pm 12:00 midnight - ❖ Each participant will be limited to two guests.
-Exceptions may be accorded in special cases by the residence hall supervisor. - ❖ The University reserves the right to reject, at any time, the policy of visitation when flagrant and repeated violations occur. - ❖ Each participating resident shall sign in/out guests of the opposite sex.
-Same sex visitation shall be directed under the honor system for entertaining guests in the residence halls/facilities - Any guest found in the residence hall/facilities after visitation hours will be subject to disciplinary action, or charged for trespassing. - ❖ Each guest shall enter and leave by the front door of the residence hall.
-While in the residence hall, guests shall be accompanied by the resident host or hostess. - The resident host or hostess is responsible for the action(s) of the guest(s) (except in instances determined to be beyond the control of the resident host or hostess).
-If a situation occurs in an instance determined to be beyond the control of the resident host or hostess, that host or hostess has responsibility of immediately reporting such situation to a member of the halls facility's Residence Life Management Team.
+Guidelines for Visitation

+- Visitation hours Fall and Spring Semesters: - o Monday through Sunday 12 noon to 12 midnight - Visitation Hours Summer School: - o Monday through Sunday 12 noon to 12 midnight - Each participant will be limited to two guests.
+Exceptions may be accorded in special cases by the residence hall supervisor. - Anyone associated with the university, residents or visitors, must follow all university policies and procedures. - The University reserves the right to reject, at any time, the policy of visitation when flagrant and repeated violations occur. - Same sex visitors or residents residing in the building are permitted during visitation hours as long as roommates or suitemates are in agreeance. - Each participating resident shall sign in/out guests of the opposite sex.
+Same sex visitation shall be directed under the honor system for entertaining guests in the residence halls/facilities. - Anyone entering or leaving a residence hall must comply with the identification process established by Housing and Residence Life. - Any guest found in the residence hall/facilities after visitation hours will be subject to disciplinary action, or charged for trespassing. - Each guest shall enter and leave by the front door of the residence hall.
+While in the residence hall, guests shall be accompanied by the resident host or hostess.

+- The resident host or hostess is responsible for the action(s) of the guest(s) (except in instances determined to be beyond the control of the resident host or hostess).
+If a situation occurs in an instance determined to be beyond the control of the resident host or hostess, that host or hostess has the responsibility of immediately reporting such situation to a member of the residence hall staff. - Halls not allowing co-ed visitation shall prominently display signs that read "No visitation". - The presence of the guest(s) must not result in unreasonable inconvenience or annoyance to the roommate or to the other residents. - Residents have the option to have visitation during Mid-Terms and/or Final Exam weeks. - Resident Assistants are required to be on duty from 4pm-12am for check-ins and check-outs, and the Residence Hall Officer (RHO) will be responsible for ensuring that all visitors are properly checked in and out as well.